Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 4. Luberon Villages

-5 breathtaking Hilltop Villages in Provence's Luberon
+5 Breathtaking Hilltop Villages in Provence's Luberon

 Villages in Provence always conjure visions for me of isolated hilltops, narrow streets and the scent of lavender.
 My latest visit to Provence was in winter – only the lavender was missing.
 But these five villages in the Luberon were just perfect.